neurojai0504/docs.upsidedownlabs.tech/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

 .. admonition:: Fun Fact

-    - Brain weighs about 3 pounds in the average adult and contains about 60% fat.
+    - The brain weighs about 3 pounds in the average adult and contains about 60% fat as its dry weight.
 The remaining 40% is a combination of water, protein, carbohydrates and salts.
     - The brain itself is not a muscle.
 It contains blood vessels and nerves, including neurons and glial cells.

 Cerebrum